 Since 2004, we have invested nearly $13 billion in renewable energy, allowing us to deliver clean and affordable energy to our customers.
-In fact, 83.6% of the energy our Iowa customers used in 2020 was from renewable sources – that’s our GreenAdvantage.
-As of year-end 2020, MidAmerican has reduced our CO2 emissions by 58% since 2005.
+In fact, 88.5% of the energy our Iowa customers used in 2021 was from renewable sources – that’s our GreenAdvantage.
+As of year-end 2020, MidAmerican has also reduced our CO2 emissions by 58% since 2005.

 Wildlife and habitat protection are an essential part of our environmental efforts.
 We developed a Habitat Conservation Plan in partnership with landowners and the U.S. Fish and Wildlife Service, that outlines how we minimize and mitigate negative impacts our wind turbines or energy generation systems have on local ecosystems.

 Energy efficiency is more than just making the most power with the least impact, it’s helping our customers use energy wisely to meet their needs while reducing their usage.
 Energy management will be an important part of a net-zero greenhouse gas emissions future.
 SummerSaver, our demand response program, helps protect our system and reduce usage during peak hours on the hottest days of the summer.
 Our energy efficiency rebates help customers save on energy-saving equipment, while programs like HomeCheck® Online help our customers evaluate their energy usage to make small changes to reduce energy consumption.